P Moe Nin

 P Moe Nin (ပီမိုးနင်း; 5 November 1883 – 6 January 1940) was one of Burma's most prolific and treasured writers.
 His writing style differed from that prevalent in Burma at the time, writing concisely and clearly.
 Because of this, he is often regarded as the father of Burmese short story writing and the modern Burmese novel.
-He translated uncountable and valuable works of general knowledge from Western languages.
+He translated countless valuable works of general knowledge from Western languages.

 Life

 Early years

 P Moe Nin was born in Thonse, Pegu Province in British Burma.
 His parents named him Moe Hnin (Hail) because it was hailing when he was born.
 He studied at a local Roman Catholic missionary school when he was ten.
 Three years later, he moved to another Roman Catholic school in Moulmein, where he aimed to become a Roman Catholic monk.
 After three years of study, he was sent to College General, Penang, Malaysia, where he learnt public speaking, philosophy and logic which became his favorite subjects.
 When he was 20, he came back to Burma before being ordained as a Roman Catholic monk.
 (He was later ordained as a Buddhist monk by one of the most venerated abbots in Burma, Ledi Sayadaw.)